 Membership and Leadership Announcements for the Federal Reserve Bank of San Francisco’s Seattle Branch Board of Directors

-The remaining members of the Seattle branch board include:
+The remaining members of the Seattle Branch Board of Directors include:

-Robert C. (Bob) Donegan, president, Ivar’s Inc., Seattle, Washington
+- Bob Donegan, president, Ivar’s Restaurants, Seattle, Washington

 About the Boards of Directors